owncloud/cdperf/README.md

 # ownCloud cloud testing toolbox
-this repository contains the tools we use to test the performance of different cloud systems over time.
+This repository contains the tools we use to test the performance of different cloud systems.
-Supported systems are:
+Supported clouds are:
 * [ownCloud](https://github.com/owncloud/core)
 * [ocis](https://github.com/owncloud/core)
 * [nextCloud](https://github.com/nextcloud/server/)